microsoft/MLOps_VideoAnomalyDetection/docs/data_preparation.md

 > file: `data_preparation.py`
 > runtime: ~1 minute

-Note: As mentioned in the [README](../README.md) file, consider using a Conda Environmnet.
+Note: As mentioned in the [README](../README.md) file, consider using a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 This can be done with the simple command: `conda env create -f config/environment.yml`

 ## Download the data